-When designing a garden, one of my favorite flower shapes to include is spires.
+When designing a garden, some of my favorite plants to include are those with spire-shaped flowers.

 Those who have read my blog for some time probably know how much I value shrubs in the garden.

 However, like 99% of other gardeners, I’m a sucker for colorful and unique flowers, whether they come from shrubs, perennials, or annuals.